-As required by the Commercial Companies Law 2001 (as amended) and Volume 2 of the Rulebook issued by the Central Bank of Bahrain ("CBB"), except for the matters described in Basis for Disclaimer of Opinion section of our report and matter disclosed in note 2, we report that:
+As required by the Commercial Companies Law 2001 (as amended) and Volume 2 of the Central Bank of Bahrain (CBB) Rule Book, except for the matters described in the Basis for Disclaimer Opinion section of our report and matter disclosed in Note 2, we report that:

-- A. the Bank has maintained proper accounting records and the consolidated financial statement are in agreement therewith; - B. the financial information contained in the chairman's statement is consistent with the consolidated financial statements: - C. we are not aware of any other violations during the year of the Commercial Companies Law2001 (as amended), the CBB and Financial Institutions Law No. 64 of 2006 (as amended), the CBB Rule Book (Volume 2, applicable provisions of Volume 6 and CBB directives), and the terms of the Bank's memorandum and articles of association that would have had a material adverse effect on the business of the Bank or on its financial position; and - $D. \quad \text{satisfactory explanations and information have been provided to us by management in response to all our requests}.$
+- a. the Bank has maintained proper accounting records and the consolidated financial statements are in agreement therewith; - b. the financial information contained in the chairman's report is consistent with the consolidated financial statements; - c. we are not aware of any other violations during the year of the Commercial Companies Law 2001 (as amended), the CBB and Financial Institutions Law No. 64 of 2006 (as amended), the CBB Rule Book (Volume 2 and applicable provisions of Volume 6 and CBB directives), and the terms of the Bank's memorandum and articles of association that would have had a material adverse effect on the business of the Bank or on its financial position; and - d. satisfactory explanations and information have been provided to us by management in response to all our requests.